Characterization of Positive Operators: Routh-Hurwitz criterion

-\begin{proposition}[extended Routh-Hurwitz criterion] \ Consider the polynomial (\ref {form_polinomio}) has real coefficients and that its leading coefficient is positive ($b_{0}>0$).
-Assume that the number zero is a root of $p\left( z\right) $ with multiplicity $n_{0}$, $0\leq n_{0}<n$.
-Then, the non-zero roots of $p\left( z\right) $ have negative real part if, and only if, the Hurwitz determinants of the polynomial with indexes from $1$ to $n-n_{0}$ are positive:
+\begin{proposition}[Extended Routh-Hurwitz criterion] Consider a polynomial $p\left( z\right)$ having real coefficients and positive leading coefficient.
+Let $n_{0}$ be the multiplicity of number zero as a root of $p\left(z\right) $, $0\leq n_{0}<n$.
+Then, the non-zero roots of $p\left( z\right) $ have negative real part if, and only if, its Hurwitz determinants with indexes from $1$ to $n-n_{0}$ are positive

-\begin{proof} The case $n_{0}=0$ reduces to the Routh-Hurwitz criterion, Theorem \ref {teorema_rhcriterion}; therefore, I will assume that $n_{0}\geq 1$.
+\begin{proof} Let $p\left( z\right)$ be as in Eq.\ref {form_polinomio}.
+The case $n_{0}=0$ reduces to the Routh-Hurwitz criterion (Theorem \ref {teorema_rhcriterion}); therefore, I will assume that $n_{0}\geq 1$.
 From the hypothesis, the coefficients of the monomials of $p\left( z\right) $ having degree less than $n_{0}$ are equal to zero

 I define the auxiliary polynomial

 Therefore